RodCardenas/ActiveRecordLite/README.md

 # ActiveRecordLite
-ActiveRecordLite is a personal project in which I built a stripped down version of ActiveRecord.
+ActiveRecordLite is a personal project in which I built a basic version of ActiveRecord.
 The goal was to better grasp how ActiveRecord translates associations and queries into SQL.

 Try it out:
 -----